Privacy and cookies

 We will also ensure that where information is transferred to a country or international organisation outside of the UK / EEA, we will comply with the relevant legal rules governing such transfers.

 We keep your personal information no longer than is necessary for the purpose for which it was collected.
 Information on our document retention policy is available here.
 Information for clients is provided in our engagement letter and terms of business including details on how we keep secure personal data received from clients about their tenants, employees, third parties or similar individuals.
-We work to the requirements of the ISO/IEC 27001 standard and our Information Security Management System (ISMS).
+We currently hold Cyber Essentials Plus Certification and ISO 27001 Certification which is the internationally recognised standard for information security.

 You have the right to request that we: